Tiffany Page: Biography

 Page was born in England 1986, spent some of her childhood in Zimbabwe before returning to England to live in London in the 1990s.
 She performed in the London club scene before being signed to Mercury Records in early 2009.
 She spent early 2010 supporting the Noisettes in London, Brighton, Manchester, Newcastle, Liverpool and Bristol.
 She posted a cover of Rihanna's song, "Rude Boy" on YouTube.

 Page's music is influenced and inspired by grunge and rock artists such as Nirvana, Hole, Babes in Toyland, L7 and Queens of The Stone Age.
 Previously managed by Sports Entertainment Group, she moved to Crown Talent with Marc Marot in January 2012.

 Music career

-Page released two singles, the first being "Walk Away Slow", followed by "On Your Head" on 24 May 2010, included on her début album Walk Away Slow, which was due for release on 20 September 2010 and created in a promotional format but never actually released.
+Page released two singles, the first being "Walk Away Slow", followed by "On Your Head" on 24 May 2010, included on her self-titled début album, which was due for release on 20 September 2010 and created in a promotional format but never actually released.
 Her songs have been played on national television on shows such as Live from Studio Five and GMTV.

 In 2010, she was present at many of that year's festivals including Hard Rock Calling, Tramlines and V Festival.

+In 2020, her previously shelved début album, named Walk Away Slow, was released digitally under the label LIBELLULA creativestudios.